Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Lifestyle factors

-Diet, lifestyles, and smoking are some of the most common factors that can increase a person's risk of developing chronic illnesses.
+Diet, lack of exercise, and smoking are some of the most common factors that can increase a person's risk of developing chronic illnesses.
 This is why healthcare practitioners often advise a balanced diet and active lifestyle.

 Infections